Debt Collection in Czech Republic

 You can use this procedure if your claim is less than CZK 1,000,000 (€38,462), undisputed, and if you have sufficient evidence.
 The electronic procedure is a fast procedure.
 The court issues an electronic payment order within 30 days.
 The debtor then has 15 days to pay the debt or lodge an appeal.
 If the debtor does not lodge an appeal, the order becomes enforceable as a judgment and enforcement can begin.
 If the debtor lodges an appeal, regular civil proceedings must be started to resolve the case.

 Ordinary civil proceedings

 If your claim is disputed or exceeds CZK 1,000,000 (€38,462), we may initiate ordinary civil proceedings.
 If the case is well-documented and undisputed, we can apply for an order for payment without litigation.
-In that case the procedure is similar to an electronic payment order procedure.
-However, the court does not have to do this, and it will be unclear when as to when a decision will be made.
-Indeed, the judicial system in the Czech Republic is not very efficient.
-When several hearings are necessary, a procedure can take several years.
-Do you already have an enforceable judgment?
-Then we can start the enforcement procedure in the Czech Republic.
+In that case, the procedure is similar to an electronic payment order procedure.
+However, since the judicial system in the Czech Republic is not always efficient, it can take years to reach a settlement.
+If you already have an enforceable judgment, then we can start the enforcement procedure in the Czech Republic.